 The Edible Garden Trail is a celebration of the myriad ways Blue Mountains residents are creating food security, saving money and the environment, while enjoying the health benefits of homegrown fruit and veg.

-Over the weekend of 16th and 17th October 2021, backyard growers, large and small, from Lapstone to Hartley, will open their gardens to the public to share their passion and knowledge and inspire self-reliance.
+Over the weekend of 15th and 16th October 2022, backyard growers, large and small, from Lapstone to Hartley, will open their gardens to the public to share their passion and knowledge and inspire self-reliance.

 This is a community not-for-profit event, organised by Blue Mountains Food Co-op, with proceeds going to participating school and community gardens.

 We acknowledge the traditional custodians of the Blue Mountains, the Darug and Gundungurra peoples, where the Edible Garden Trail takes place.